bfisher313/AILoyaltyMaximizer-Architecture/README.md

 The complete architectural documentation is extensive and organized into several files for clarity.

 * **Full Architectural Documentation:**
-    * The primary, detailed architectural specification can be found in:
-        * [`/docs/ARCHITECTURE.md`](./docs/ARCHITECTURE.md) (This will be the main entry point that strings together or links to all other documentation sections).
+    * The primary, detailed architectural specification will be structured across multiple markdown files within the [`/docs`](./docs) directory.
+An overarching `ARCHITECTURE_OVERVIEW.md` or similar within `/docs` will serve as the main entry point that strings together or links to all other documentation sections.
-    * *Alternatively, if you break it down further:*
+    * Example structure:
         * Introduction: [`/docs/01_INTRODUCTION.md`](./docs/01_INTRODUCTION.md)
         * Business Context: [`/docs/02_BUSINESS_CONTEXT_AND_REQUIREMENTS.md`](./docs/02_BUSINESS_CONTEXT_AND_REQUIREMENTS.md)
         * ... and so on for all sections as per our agreed structure.
 * **Architectural Diagrams:**
-    * All diagrams (C4, AWS deployment, data flows, etc.) are located in the [`/diagrams`](./diagrams) directory.
+    * All diagrams (C4, AWS deployment, data flows, pipeline diagrams, etc.) are located in the [`/diagrams`](./diagrams) directory.
 * **Architecture Decision Records (ADRs):**
     * Key design decisions and their rationale are documented in the [`/adr`](./adr) directory.